Unakkul Naan

-Unakkul Naan is a 2016 Tamil film directed by Venkatesh Kumar G in his feature film debut.
+Unakkul Naan is a 2016 Indian Tamil film directed by Venkatesh Kumar G in his feature film debut.

 The film had its premiere at the 7th Norway Film Festival 2016 at Oslo, Norway.
 The film was telecasted on Doordarshan as a children's day special on 14 November 2016.
 This is an experimental feature film that was shot inside the theatre.

 Plot

 Unakkul Naan plays out through the mind of a young boy who, while watching a film at the theater where his father works as a projectionist, is sent back to school by his father.
 The boy then embarks on a fantastical journey wherein he experiences the joy of childhood while also coming to understand the reality of human life and its elements.

 Reception

 A critic from The Times of India Samayam rated the film two out of five.